-LUXURY REAL ESTATE IS THE NEW GLOBAL CURRENCY , December 29, 2012 - An unrecognized trend in the local real estate market is the rise in luxury real estate around the world as a new global currency.
+This article is as relevant 4 years later as it was at the turn of 2012 into 2013: LUXURY REAL ESTATE IS THE NEW GLOBAL CURRENCY , December 29, 2012 – An unrecognized trend in the local real estate market is the rise in luxury real estate around the world as a new global currency.
 The need to avoid the vagaries of paper currencies around the world, the enormous wealth being generated outside the United States, a chronic shortage of truly premier properties in urban areas, and an inability to generate new supply are all pointing to spiking prices in America’s premier urban centers.On the East Coast, the phenomena has been most pronounced in New York and Miami, with Sandy Weil’s recent sale of 15 Central Park West to a Russian businessman for $88 million setting new price records which were soon shattered by a $100million sale..
 This equates to $13,000/square foot, in a market which is currently generating $8,000-$10,000/square foot pricing for premier penthouse homes.
 The Weil sale is twice what he paid, and his prior purchase was the high price for the building at the time.

 Where is it coming from?
 Everywhere.
 Steve Wynn and David Geffen are the buyers for the next two highest priced NYC sales.
 Reports from Miami are of strong European and Latin American buying, with Brazilian interests a recent force.
 The bottom line is this: There are more uber-rich around the world seeking to buy premier penthouses in prime urban locations than there are places to buy.
 With the possibility of international financial turmoil always seemingly a day away, the buyer for your $10,000,000 place may seem ludicrous to the average D.C. resident, but it is a bargain safe haven for many others.